Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-32 Trees, Flowers, or Condolences have been shared with support of James's family - View on Tribute Wall
+3 Trees, Flowers, or Condolences have been shared with support of Margaret's family - View on Tribute Wall

-Arrangements have been entrusted to the professional care of Rossi & Santucci Funeral Home, 4221 Market Street, Boardman.
+Arrangements have been entrusted to the professional care of the Rossi & Santucci Funeral Home, 4221 Market St., Boardman.

-Family and friends may visit www.rossisantuccifh.com. to view this obituary, sign the guest book and send condolences to James family.
+Family and friends may visit www.rossisantuccifh.com to view this obituary and send condolences to Margaret’s family.